Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: Scanning the Brillouin zone via symmetry-enforced circuits

-By using this circuit, we can obtain the entanglement spectra of the 2-site Kitaev spin chain as we sweep across the Brillouin zone by measuring a fermionic correlation function~\cite{Peschel_JPA_2003,Vidal_PRL_2003} (see Appendix \ref{appendix e} for details).
-When $J_x<J_z$, the entanglement spectra is always gapped [see Fig.~\ref{fig3}(c)], while when $J_x>J_z$, the entanglement spectrum is gapless; the gap closes at $\delta k =\pi$ [see Fig.~\ref{fig3}(d)].
+We use this symmetry-enforced circuit to obtain the entanglement spectra of the $1D$ Kitaev spin chain containing two unit cells by sweeping across the Brillouin zone and measuring the fermionic correlation functions as described in the subsection \ref{correlation}.
+The results from the quantum hardware are qualitatively consistent with the exact results.
+When $J_x<J_z$, the entanglement spectra is always gapped [see Fig.~\ref{fig3}(c)] indicating no edge Majorana modes, while when $J_x>J_z$, the entanglement spectrum is gapless corresponding to the Majorana fermion locating at the virtual boundary between the subsystems [see Fig.~\ref{fig3}(d)].
+We highlight that by using this symmetry-enforced circuit, the quantum hardware can even correctly determine the gap closing point at the high-symmetry point $\delta k =\pi$, as shown in Fig.~\ref{fig3}(d).